Lesson 06

 Measure LLM inference as phases and rates, not one total duration.
 The right fix depends on whether the request is waiting in a queue, reading too much context, decoding too slowly, or generating too much text.

-The core latency metrics
+The latency metrics glossary

 Use percentiles, not averages